ArcGIS Server includes the following as parts of a server-based GIS:

 Web service publishing

 Your ArcGIS Server web services are exposed through REST and SOAP and can be invoked by Esri and non-Esri clients.
-Advanced developers can extend the out of the box services using server object extensions (SOEs) and server object interceptors (SOIs).
+Advanced developers can extend the out-of-the-box services using server object extensions (SOEs) and server object interceptors (SOIs).

 The CachingTools service is started by default.
 Leave this service running so that it can respond to caching requests.
 If the service is stopped or unavailable, caching requests fail.
-You cannot delete the CachingTools service and you must leave its execution mode as Asynchronous.
+You cannot delete the CachingTools service, and you must leave its execution mode as Asynchronous.

 PrintingTools is a geoprocessing service that you can deploy to help you print web maps.
-When you develop your web applications, for example, with the ArcGIS web APIs, you can call the PrintingTools service and get a printable image of high cartographic quality in return from a map service.
+When you develop your web apps, for example, with the ArcGIS web APIs, you can call the PrintingTools service and get a printable image of high cartographic quality in return from a map service.

 The PrintingTools service is preconfigured in the Utilities folder.
 It is stopped by default.
 You must explicitly start the PrintingTools service before you can use it.